Struggling pet parents get a helping hand in Monroe County

 "There's so much hate in this world right now.
 And when I see the community coming together, people coming and helping one another, it just makes me... it makes me feel good here," she said.

-So far, the food bank has received about two thousand pounds of donated food but need more to keep up with the demand.
+So far, the food bank has received about 2,000 pounds of donated food but need more to keep up with the demand.

 Organizers are accepting donations online.